elibtronic/AOYTK/notes.md

 - Next Steps
   - TR to look at website for project, documentation and Topic Modelling (using iPi widgets)
   - SL to debug existing notebook, create analysis notebook

+## Jan 16

+- Demo of progress so far
+  - Creation of derivative
+- Discussion of how to encapsulate code?
+  - Python classes?
+  - 'Flat files'?

+- Next Steps
+  - SL will continue the derivative extraction workflow
+  - TR will continue on web development, first crack at using derivative for analysis